-Co-op, in conjunction with Quarry Bay Developments, has proposed a combined development permit and land use redesignation (re-zoning) for the site located at 2580 Southland Dr. S.W. (the existing Co-op site).
-The final development plan (as of November 2017) proposes four new buildings.
+Co-op, in conjunction with Quarry Bay Developments, proposed a combined development permit and land use redesignation (re-zoning) for the site located at 2580 Southland Dr. S.W. (the existing Co-op site).
+The final development plan proposed four new buildings.
 The tallest building heights are proposed to be approximately 12 storeys (44 metres) and 7 storeys (26.5 metres).
-A total of 270 residential units are proposed and approximately 154,000 square feet commercial space including office, grocery store, retail, existing restaurants, liquor store, gas bar and other commercial uses and 686 parking stalls.
+A total of 270 residential units were proposed and approximately 154,000 square feet commercial space including office, grocery store, retail, existing restaurants, liquor store, gas bar and other commercial uses and 686 parking stalls.

-It is the intent of Co-op to develop the site in phases, while keeping the current Co-op store and existing businesses open until each replacement space is built.
+Note: It is Co-op's intent to redevelop the site in phases, keeping the current Co-op store and existing businesses open until each replacement space is built.
 Co-op also intends to keep an adequate level of parking available for customer use during the construction period.

 Below is the area being considered as part of this land use amendment application.

 Below is an image of the final development concept submitted by the applicant.

 No. The existing Co-op grocery store will remain open and operational until the new store is completed and ready to open.
 There will be no disruption to the operations of the existing Co-op grocery store.

 Is the new Co-op going to be bigger?

 The new Co-op grocery store is proposed to be approximately 53,000 square feet, while the current store is approximately 75,000 square feet.
 Co-op has indicated that the design of the existing store is inefficient and that the new store will operate more efficiently at the proposed size.

 What is happening to the existing restaurants and businesses?
 Are they closing?